Part 2 – Trauma-Informed Approaches in Medical Education

 Seeking Support During Your Own Personal or Professional Health Crises

 How do doctors look after their own health while caring for their patients?
-In this episode of ACRRM Life Hacks, Dr Emily Moody speaks with Dr Roger Sexton, rural GP and Medical Director of Doctors’ Health SA, about the importance of seeking support during personal or professional health crises.
+In this episode of RG Life Hacks, Dr Emily Moody speaks with Dr Roger Sexton, rural GP and Medical Director of Doctors’ Health SA, about the importance of seeking support during personal or professional health crises.

 With over 35 years of experience in rural practice and doctors’ health advocacy, Dr Sexton explores the unique barriers doctors face when accessing care, including stigma, confidentiality concerns, and professional expectations.
 He also reflects on the cultural shifts that are changing how the profession understands and supports doctors’ well-being.